Dam Safety Scholarship Program

 View History of Scholarship Recipients

-Madi was awarded a $10,000 scholarship and a travel stipend to attend the Dam Safety 2025 conference in Cleveland, Ohio.
+Claire was awarded a $10,000 scholarship and a travel stipend to attend the Annual Dam Safety 2026 conference in Raleigh, North Carolina.